-The method is applicable to corn syrup and corn sugar.
+The method is applicable to corn sugar, corn syrup and corn starch.

-SAFETY NOTES
+SAFETY

-Because of extreme toxicity of arsine and optional use of hot concentrated acids in alternate test solution preparation, assemble all apparatus and perform reactions in a well-ventilated fume hood.
+Because of the use of hot concentrated acids and the extreme toxicity of arsine, assemble all apparatus and perform reaction in a well-ventilated fume hood.
 Operate behind a shield and wear protective gear in the handling and disposal of reagents and reaction products according to Good Laboratory Practice.
 Consult Manufacturer's Safety Data Sheets (MSDS) of all reagents.